 - 1. Distribute marketing materials directed to Medicaid members without prior approval from Superior, who is responsible for obtaining HHSC approval. - 2.
 Distribute marketing materials to Medicaid members that is written above the 6th grade reading level. - 3.
-Offer incentives or giveaways valued over \$10 and over \$50 in the aggregate annually to potential Medicaid patients. - 4.
-Provide incentives or giveaways to MCO members or potential members. - 5.
+Offer incentives or giveaways valued over \$15 and over \$75 in the aggregate annually to potential Medicaid patients. - 4.
+Provide incentives or giveaways to MCO members or potential members for the purpose of providers distributing them to members or potential members.. - 5.
 Give gift cards to members or potential members that are redeemable for cash or allow the member or potential member to purchase alcohol, tobacco and drugs. - 6.
 Directly or indirectly, engage in door-to-door, telephone and other cold call marketing activities. - 7.
 Market in or around public assistance offices, including eligibility offices. - 8.
 Use "spam." - 9.
 Make any assertion or statement (orally or in writing) that the MCO is endorsed by the Centers of Medicare and Medical Services (CMS), a federal or state government agency, or similar entity. - 10.
 Market to persons currently enrolled in another Medicaid Managed Care MCO. - 11.
 Induce or accept a member's enrollment or disenrollment in Superior. - 12.
 Use terms that would influence, mislead, or cause potential members to contact Superior, rather than ASC for enrollment. - 13.
 Portray the MCO's competitors in a negative manner. - 14.
 Make false, misleading or inaccurate statements or misrepresentations of fact or law relating to Superior or the Medicaid Managed Care programs, services or benefits. - 15.
 Make giveaways conditional based on enrollment with the MCO. - 16.
-Charge members for goods or services distributed at events. - 17.
-Charge members a fee for accessing the MCO's or the provider's website. - 18.
-Influence enrollment in conjunction with the sale or offering of any private insurance.
+Charge members for goods or services distributed at events.

-- 19. Use marketing agents who are paid solely by commission. - 20.
+- 17. Charge members a fee for accessing the MCO's or the provider's website. - 18.
+Influence enrollment in conjunction with the sale or offering of any private insurance. - 19.
+Use marketing agents who are paid solely by commission. - 20.
 Post MCO-specific, non-health related materials or banners in provider offices. - 21.
 Conduct member orientations in common areas of provider offices. - 22.
 Solicit enrollment or disenrollment in an MCO, or distribute MCO-specific materials at a marketing activity.
 (This does not apply to health fairs where providers do immunizations, blood pressure checks, etc. as long as the provider is not soliciting enrollment or distributing plan specific MCO materials.) - 23.
 Make charitable contributions or donations from Medicaid funds. - 24.
 Purchase or otherwise acquire mailing lists from third party vendors, or pay HHSC contractors or subcontractors to send plan specific materials to potential members. - 25.
 Reference the commercial component of the MCO in any of its Medicaid Managed Care marketing materials. - 26.
 Discriminate against a member or potential member because of race, creed, age, color, religion, natural origin, ancestry, marital status, sexual orientation, physical or mental disability, health status or existing need for medical care. - 27.
 Assist with enrollment form or influencing MCO selection. - 28.
 Make false, misleading or inaccurate statements relating to services or benefits of the MCO or the Medicaid Managed Care Programs, or relating to the providers or potential providers contracting with the MCO. - 29.
-Direct mail marketing to potential enrollees.
+Direct mail marketing to potential enrollees. - 30.
+Post, display or make available plan-specific, non-health-related materials or banners in or around the area immediately near the door of provider offices or provider facilities such as hospitals or labs.